Skip to main content

 Palestine 2025 © MSF

-Last updated on October 20, 2025
+Last updated on December 22, 2025

-Doctors Without Borders/Médecins Sans Frontières (MSF) has been working in Gaza for decades, and our teams have continued to deliver lifesaving medical aid throughout the war.
+Doctors Without Borders/Médecins Sans Frontières (MSF) has been working in Gaza for decades, and our teams have continued to deliver lifesaving medical aid throughout the ongoing catastrophe.
 With both local Palestinian staff and international teams operating throughout the Strip, MSF is providing medical care and humanitarian relief in the face of massive challenges, including attacks by Israeli forces, evacuation orders, severe supply shortages, and ongoing carnage.

 MSF activities in Gaza